 - It’s better to use green onions, but in the absence of green onions replace with a small yellow onion.

 - My mom’s recipe doesn’t include eggs but you can definitely add eggs in the filling to increase protein content.
+On a video I made for this recipe, I did include eggs.

 Spinach Corn Pie Casserole [Albanian Shapkat]